-Wide-angle photos are a great way to show people why we love the ocean – it’s a great way to capture either big animals, or big scenes!
+Wide-angle photos are a great way to show people why we love the ocean – they’re the best (and only) way to capture big animals and big scenes!

-I often get questions about the gear I use, and how I set it up.
-I’ve written (and routinely update) this article so that (1) it’s easy to answer those questions, and (2) so that I can remember what settings I use.
-A lot of customisation is possible with the Sony menu system, which makes it hard to keep track of my exact configuration!
+I’ve written (and routinely update) this article so that (1) it’s easy to refer people with questions about the gear I use, and how I set it up, and (2) I can remember what settings I use, too.
+A lot of customisation is possible with the Sony menu system, which makes it hard to keep track if there are a few months between dives!

 As an FYI, I always use the LCD screen to compose my shots – it’s one of the main reasons why I switched to Sony rather than a Nikon D850 when I moved to a full-frame system in 2018.
-The Nauticam housing has a little base plate for the camera which holds the screen out at an angle, making it easier to see and also disabling the auto-switch function between the LCD and viewfinder.
+Nothing against viewfinders – I’m just used to it.
+I started my underwater photography with small cameras that only had a rear screen.
+I’m also shooting one-handed a lot, and the screen allows me to hold the camera out from my body while still viewing my composition.
+The Nauticam housing has a little base plate for the camera that holds the screen out at an angle, making it easier to see, and also disabling the auto-switch function between the LCD and viewfinder.

-I don’t shoot video with the A7rIII; instead, I mount a GoPro Hero 7 Black camera on the top of the camera if I think it might be useful.
+I don’t shoot video with the A7rIII, so I won’t be covering that.
+Instead, I’ve been mounting a GoPro Hero 7 Black camera on the top of the camera if I think it might be useful.
 It’s actually quite handy sometimes.

 Shooting in natural light

 These settings are still tuned for the 100 mm Zen fisheye dome port that I was using until the end of 2019.